Terry Pettus: Career

 Pettus worked for a time in South Bend, Washington, editing the Willapa Harbor Pilot and becoming involved with the left-wing Washington Commonwealth Federation, initially in a drive for public power.
 Increasingly radicalized by the Great Depression, in 1938 Pettus joined the Communist Party USA (CPUSA).
 He became editor of the Commonwealth Federation's Washington New Dealer (from 1943 New World).
 When he tried to enlist to serve in World War II, he was rejected because this work was considered essential to the war effort.

 In 1946, Pettus ran unsuccessfully for Seattle City Council, finishing last in a field of six contending for three seats.

 On January 27, 1948, Pettus disrupted the first witness of Canwell Committee hearings into Communist infiltration in the State of Washington.
 The witness was Louis F. Budenz, managing editor of the Communist Party's official organ, the Daily Worker.
 In that role, Budenz claimed to have heard of Pettus and to know of his newspaper the New World (previously the Washington New Dealer).
 As soon as Budenz started talking about Communist newspapers in Seattle, Pettus tried to interrupt him.
 When Budenz stated "The New World is absolutely controlled by the political committee of the Communist Party," Terry Pettus finally made it onto the hearing's transcript, stating, "That is a lie, as the editor of that paper--" Budenz also said that Jack Stachel had told him about Pettus, editor and comrade.

 In February 1948, Pettus was named as a member of the Communist Party by former head of the Washington Commonwealth Federation Howard Costigan in testimony before the Canwell Committee of the Washington State Legislature.

 Blacklisted in the McCarthy Era at the start of the Cold War, Pettus became editor of the People's World, a newspaper associated with the CPUSA.
 He was charged in 1952 with conspiracy to overthrow the U.S. government, and convicted and sentenced to five years, plus an additional three on contempt charges for refusing to name names.
 He only actually ever served 60 days, and his conviction was eventually overturned by the United States Supreme Court.
 Pettus left the CPUSA in 1958.

+Pettus was fired from the "People's Daily World" publication in 1958, which was controlled by the Communist Party, because he broke with the Communist Party.
+The issue for the break had to do with expulsions of socialists at the publication's annual picnic.

 Back in Seattle, Pettus moved onto a houseboat in 1958 and later played a crucial role in saving Lake Union's houseboats and in preventing the city from dumping sewage directly into the lake.